%20(2).avif)

 .avif)

 CircleCI is a CI/CD platform used by DevOps, platform, and engineering teams to automate build, test, and deployment workflows from Git-based repositories.
-It helps standardize delivery practices across services, reduce manual release steps, and provide fast feedback by running repeatable pipelines on every commit and pull request.
+It helps standardize delivery practices across services, reduce manual release steps, and provide fast feedback by running repeatable pipelines on each commit and pull request.

 Continuous Integration is a mode of work where multiple programmers can integrate changes continuously into the same code.